Getting your own models on Apherisπ

 The DAL is a service presented to the Compute Gateways, which allows secure access to data through the Apheris platform.
 It is presented as an HTTP service with points for retrieving data and the corresponding asset policies.

-It is important to note; the DAL is only available from inside a Compute Gateway and so data always remains on the Compute Gateway of the Data Custodian.
-A user cannot use the DAL download the data to their own machine.
+It is important to note that the DAL is only available from inside a Compute Gateway and so data always remains on the Compute Gateway of the Data Custodian.
+A user cannot use the DAL to download the data to their own machine.

 This token, as well as the internal URL for the DAL service and the datasets that you are allowed to access are provided as environment variables within the Compute Gateway.